justingarfield/dev-container-features/README.md

 | tetragon-cli | Cilium Tetragon `tetra` binary  |
 | yq           | `yq` binary                     |

-_Note: See each Feature's available versions by looking at the corresponding `./src/<feature>/devcontainer-feature.json` file_
+_Note: See each Feature's available binary version(s) by looking at the corresponding `./src/<feature>/devcontainer-feature.json` file_

 ## References and Attribution